CombiRWTH/StaffScheduling/docs/getting-started/installation.md

 uv run pre-commit run --all-files
 ```

-Use this to validate that your environment is correctly configured and all files meet the code quality standards.
+Use this to validate that your environment is configured correctly and that all files meet the code quality standards.

 ### 4. 🧪 Optional: Run Hooks Only on docs/
 To check only the docs/ folder: